Jyotshna-0510/Vegetation-change-detection/README.md

 # Automated Vegetation Monitoring using Multitemporal Satellite Images

 ## Overview
 This project focuses on automated vegetation monitoring and change detection using multitemporal satellite TIFF imagery and a deep learning-based CF-HGNN-DP model.
-The system analyzes vegetation variations across different time periods using NDVI computation, change detection techniques, and interactive visualizations through a Streamlit web application.
+The system analyzes vegetation variations across different time periods using vegetation change detection techniques and interactive visualizations through a Streamlit web application.

 The project helps in monitoring environmental changes, vegetation growth, land-cover transformation, and ecological variations using remote sensing data.